How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Introduction

-Our findings reveal that each specification captures distinct aspects of the underlying nonlinearity: the shock-based specification captures second-order effects through asymmetric responses to positive and negative shocks, while the lag-based specification captures state dependence by allowing responses to vary with initial conditions.
+Our findings reveal that each specification captures a distinct aspect of the underlying nonlinearity: the shock-based specification captures second-order effects through asymmetric responses to positive and negative shocks, while the lag-based specification captures state dependence by allowing responses to vary with initial conditions.
 This validates the use of these specifications when researchers are primarily interested in the specific type of nonlinearity that each captures.
-However, we also uncover an important caveat: the shock-based specification improves upon linear LPs only once shocks exceed a modest threshold and the magnitude of the gain grows with shock size, whereas lag-based specifications reduce approximation error only to the extent that the chosen lagged observable is informative about the latent state---so their gains vary across the state space and tend to be largest in tail states where the proxy is most informative.
-In the middle regions of these distributions—where most observations typically lie—both state-dependent specifications perform similarly to the simpler linear LP in terms of distance to the true impulse response.
-This finding has important practical implications: researchers studying rare but large shocks (such as financial crises) would benefit most from shock-based specifications, while those examining responses in extreme economic conditions (deep recessions or strong booms) would find lag-based specifications most valuable.
-For typical shocks in normal times, the added complexity of state-dependent specifications may offer limited improvements over linear LPs.
+However, we also uncover an important caveat: the shock-based specification improves upon linear LP only when the shock exceeds a modest threshold, with gains increasing in shock size; the lag-based specification reduces approximation error only to the extent that the chosen observable proxy is informative about the latent state, so gains are typically larger in tail states.
+In the middle regions of these distributions where most observations typically lie, both specifications perform similarly to linear LP.